Andrey Melnichenko (industrialist): Banking and investments

 While at university, Melnichenko began his entrepreneurial ventures by opening a currency exchange booth on the campus.
-Having made their first US$50,000 through a chain of the currency exchange booths, Melnichenko and his partners, two like-minded fellow students, received a banking license from the Bank of Russia.
+Having made their first US$50,000 in this way, Melnichenko and his partners, two fellow students, received a banking license from the Bank of Russia.
 In 1993, at the age of 21, Melnichenko co-founded the MDM Bank.
-The bank moved on buying currency at the interbank foreign exchange, developing a derivatives market and debt instruments.
-From 1993 to 1997, Melnichenko chaired the Board of Directors of MDM Bank.
+The bank moved on buying currency at the Interbank foreign exchange, developing a derivatives market and debt instruments.
+From 1993 to 1997, Melnichenko chaired the board of directors of MDM Bank.
 From the late 1990s to the early 2000s, MDM Bank expanded through acquisition, integrating seven regional banks.
 MDM Bank did not participate in any post-Soviet privatization programs or the loans-for-shares auctions of the 1990s.
 In 1997, Melnichenko bought out MDM Bank shares from his partners and became the sole shareholder of the bank and the chairman of the management board.
-Bloomberg reported that "unlike many bigger rivals, MDM came through the 1998 Russian financial crisis nearly unscathed, thanks to a conservative credit policy, the lack of illiquid assets and no exposure to government bonds.
+Bloomberg reported that "unlike many bigger rivals, MDM came through the 1998 Russian financial crisis nearly unscathed, thanks to a conservative credit policy, the lack of illiquid assets, and no exposure to government bonds.
 As competitors went under, the lender snagged some of the biggest Russian companies as clients."
 From 2001 to 2005, he chaired MDM Bank's board of directors.
 MDM Bank was named the "Bank of the Year" by The Banker in 2002 and 2003.
 In 2003, Euromoney and, in 2004, Global Finance, named it the "Best Russian Bank".

-In 2000, Melnichenko, together with Sergei Popov, a former metals trader from Ural, co-founded the MDM Group for industrial investments in three areas: pipeline manufacturing, coal production and processing, and the production and processing of fertilizers.
-It was done through the acquisition of more than 50 independently run and owned businesses: joint-stock companies, plants and mines, which enabled him to form three separate companies: SUEK, EuroChem and TMK (which he exited in 2006 through an IPO at the London Stock Exchange).
-These industries were derelict and risky and not subject to the political influence that dominated other sectors.
-With the process of post-Soviet era privatizations having finished five years earlier, no more than 5% of the assets purchased were acquired from the state.
+In 2000, Melnichenko and Sergei Popov, a former metals trader from Ural, co-founded the MDM Group for industrial investments.
+Their focus was in three areas: pipeline manufacturing, coal production and processing, and the production and processing of fertilizers.
+This was done through the acquisition of more than 50 independently run and owned businesses: joint-stock companies, plants and mines, which enabled him to form three separate companies: SUEK, EuroChem and TMK (which he exited in 2006 through an IPO at the London Stock Exchange).
+These industries were derelict, risky, and not subject to the political influence that dominated other sectors.
+With the process of post-Soviet era privatizations having concluded five years earlier, no more than 5% of the assets purchased were acquired from the state.
 From 2001 to 2004, Melnichenko was the President of the MDM Group.

 From 2004 to 2007, Melnichenko sold shares of MDM Bank to his MDM Group partner Sergei Popov, and focused on the development of the industrial assets in fertilizers and coal.
-Following Melnichenko's decision to step down from MDM Bank in 2007, the International Financial Corporation (IFC) purchased 5% of MDM Bank shares for US$185 million, valuing the bank at US$3.7 billion.
+Following Melnichenko's decision to step down from MDM Bank in 2007, the International Finance Corporation (IFC) purchased 5% of MDM Bank shares for US$185 million, valuing the bank at US$3.7 billion.
 Having served its consolidating purpose, MDM Group ceased to exist.